 - National Center for the Analysis of Violent Crime (NCAVC) – requested through the FBI

-- Victim-Witness Services – Contact local crime victim services or Tribal Crisis Support.
-If you need assistance with managing the family of the missing child, you can include NCMEC’s Family Advocacy Division as well as their Exploited Children Division.
-This group/individual essentially serves as a first response social worker who provides updates to the family of the investigation’s progress.
+- Victim-Witness Services – Contact local crime victim services or tribal crisis support.
+If you need assistance in working with the family of the missing child, you can include NCMEC’s Family Advocacy Division and/or Exploited Children Division for first response social services support in providing updates and resources to the family as the investigation progresses.

-11. Prepare and update bulletins for local law enforcement agencies, missing children clearinghouse, FBI, and other appropriate agencies.
+11. Prepare and update bulletins for local law enforcement agencies, the state missing children clearinghouse, the FBI, and other appropriate agencies.

 - Date of birth